leondz/hatespeechdata/README.md

 If you're looking for a good paper on online hate training datasets (beyond our paper, of course!) then have a look at ['Resources and benchmark corpora for hate speech detection: a systematic review'](https://link.springer.com/article/10.1007/s10579-020-09502-8) by Poletto et al. in *Language Resources and Evaluation*.

-NB: Feb 2021 - We've built a new replacement site to make resource management easier, and will launch in the next two months; please keep sending pull requests!

 ## List of datasets

 ### Arabic